-Section 5104(c) grades the offense in Subsection (a).
-Subsection (c)(1) grades the offense as a Class 6 felony where the weapon is a destructive weapon, firearm or ammunition for a firearm corresponding to 11 Del.
-C. §§ 1448(c) and 1448(e)(1).
-The term "destructive weapon" has been incorporated into this grading provision from § 1448(e)(1).
-Note, however, that the grade adjustment for repeat offenders in § 1448(e)(1) has not been retained in this Subsection because all repeat offender grade adjustments are addressed by a general adjustment in Section 804 of the Proposed Code.
-Note also that the definition of "ammunition" has not been retained in this grading provision because the meaning of the term is clear on its face.
-Subsection (c)(2) grades the offense as a Class 8 felony in all other cases, corresponding to § 1448(c).
-Note that the grading scheme in Section 5105(c) generally does not incorporate § 1448(e)(2), which grades the offense in Subsection (a) as a Class 4 felony where the offender causes negligent injuring or death as a result of the violation.
-This result is covered in the proposed Sections for negligent homicide (Section 1104) and negligent injuring (Section 1203).
-In addition, the minimum sentencing provisions in § 1448(f)-(g) have not been retained in this Subsection for the reasons detailed above.
+Subsection (c)(2) grades the offense as a Class 7 felony where the weapon is a destructive weapon, firearm or ammunition for a firearm corresponding to 11 Del.
+C. \$ 1448(c) and

+1448(e)(1).
+Note that the definition of "ammunition" has not been retained in this grading provision because the meaning of the term is clear on its face.
+Subsection (c)(3) grades the offense as a Class 9 felony in all other cases, corresponding to § 1448(c).
+Note that the grading scheme in Section 1404(c) generally does not incorporate § 1448(e)(2), which grades the offense in Subsection (a) as a Class 5 felony where the offender causes negligent injuring or death as a result of the violation.
+This result is covered in the proposed Sections for criminally negligent homicide (Section 1004) and negligent injuring (Section 1023).
+In addition, the minimum sentencing provisions in § 1448(f) have not been retained in this Subsection for the reasons detailed above.
+Current § 1448(g) containing specific correctional provisions pertaining, inter alia, to minors, has not been retained in the Improved Code, because such rules are addressed outside of the Improved Code, in Title 10 or Title 11.

-Section 5104(c)(3) provides for an upward grade adjustment where the offenses in this Section are committed within a Safe School or Recreation Zone.
+Section 1404(c)(4) provides for an upward grade adjustment where the offenses in this Section are committed within a Safe School or Recreation Zone.
 This provision takes into account the offense defined in 11 Del.
 C. § 1457, but treats it only as a grade adjustment for the offenses included in this Section, rather than as a separate office.

-Section 5104(d) provides for the seizure and disposal of deadly weapons or ammunition possessed in violation of Subsection (a), corresponding to 11 Del.
+Section 1404(d) provides for the seizure and disposal of deadly weapons or ammunition possessed in violation of Subsection (a), corresponding to 11 Del.
 C. § 1448(a)(10).

-Section 5105(e) lists defined terms referenced in the Section.
-These terms are defined in Section 5109.
-Reference the Commentary for Section 5109 for an explanation of how the defined terms relate to current Delaware law.
+Section 1404(e) lists defined terms referenced in the Section.
+These terms are defined in Section 103.
+Reference the Commentary for Section 103 for an explanation of how the defined terms relate to current Delaware law.

 Provisions in 11 Del.
-C. § 1448(e)(3)-(4) Not Retained.
+C. § 1448(e)(3)-(4), (g) Not Retained.
 The provisions in 11 Del.
-C. § 1448(e)(3)-(4), which establish sentencing rules, have not been incorporated into Section 5104 because they are redundant with similar, generally applicable procedural provisions found elsewhere in the Proposed Code and in Delaware law.
+C. § 1448(e)(3)-(4), which establish sentencing rules, have not been incorporated into Section 1404 because they are redundant with similar, generally applicable procedural provisions found elsewhere in the Improved Code and in Delaware law.
 There is no need to restate those special provisions in this Section.
+Additionally, 11 Del.
+C. § 1448(g), which covers the disposition of minors, has not been retained in the Improved Code.
+Instead, a new procedural section dealing with the treatment of minors has been added at 11 Del.
+C. § 4704.

-Comment on Section 5105.
-Providing Weapons to Disgualified Persons
+Comment on Section 1405.
+Providing Weapons to Disqualified Persons

 Corresponding Current Provision(s): 11 Del.
 C. §§ 1445, 1454, 1455; 24 Del.
 C. §§ 903; see also 11 Del.
 C. § 1456 and 24 Del.
-C. §§ 902, 904, 904A
+C. §§ 902, 904, 904A, 905

 Generally.
-Section 5105 establishes an offense prohibiting individuals from providing weapons to certain classes of people.
+Section 1405 establishes an offense prohibiting individuals from providing weapons to certain classes of people.
 This includes providing firearms to persons prohibited, providing sporting weapons to underage persons, and providing weapons under improper circumstances.